recipestudio/recipe-studio-api/server/README.md

 GET to `/recipe/id/:idNum` for a specific record, where `:idNum` is the record ID

 ### Updating records
-UPDATE to `/recipe/update/:idNum` to update a specific record, where `:idNum` is the record ID.
+PUT to `/recipe/update/:idNum` to update a specific record, where `:idNum` is the record ID.
 The data sent should include the full record following the Recipe model posted above.

 ### Deleting records
 DELETE to `/recipe/delete/:idNum` to delete a specific record, where `:idNum` is the record ID